 Not Disappearing but Evolving – Local Business Leads the Way

-Bookkeeping obsolete and disappearing?
-Yes and no, says Ingrid Edstrom, the owner of Polymath Bookkeeping Services in Ashland, Oregon.
-In 2016, Ingrid was named one of the 40 top accounting professionals under the age of 40 in the nation, according to CPA Practice Advisor Magazine.
+Is bookkeeping obsolete and disappearing?
+Yes and no, says Ingrid Edstrom, the founder and CEO of Polymath, LLC in Ashland, Oregon.
+Ingrid has been named one of the 40 top accounting professionals under the age of 40 in the nation and as one of the most powerful women in accounting, according to CPA Practice Advisor Magazine.
 She teaches in accounting conferences and webinars for international audiences and participates in national discussions about the challenges and opportunities for this field.
 Her business is thriving in the small town of Ashland, while some bookkeepers may struggle even in larger metropolitan areas.

 Here is how Ingrid’s business provides the next generation of bookkeeping services for her customers.